Ankle Fusion versus Ankle Replacement

-Ankle fusion is still considered by most to be the gold standard for ankle arthritis.
-However, recent advances in ankle replacement surgery have caught up to ankle fusion and now the two procedures are neck and neck resulting in each procedures having pros and cons.
+Fusion is still considered by most to be the gold standard for ankle arthritis.
+However, recent advances in ankle replacement surgery have caught up to fusion and now the two procedures are neck and neck resulting in each procedures having pros and cons.

 Pros of Ankle Fusion are:

 - Able to perform any activity without worry of ankle injury

 - After recovery from surgery, there is no more pain